terminusdb-labs/lexdata/README.md

 Typically this is done by chosing one of either ending with a `1`, or a number larger than `1`.
-However to make it lexically sortable we will instead choose to make an *even length sequence*, by either expansion or contraction of the sequence to its even numbered lenghth.
+However to make it lexically sortable we will instead choose to make an *even length sequence*, by either expansion or contraction of the sequence to its even numbered length.

 For instance the continued fraction expansion of `1/3` is given as: